joel-sandman/grpc-caching-interceptors/README.md

 # gRPC caching interceptors

+Based on [gRPC caching interceptors](https://github.com/llarsson/grpc-caching-interceptors) by Lars Larsson.
+The `client/` directory is modified while the `server/` directory is not used.

+**Original README is found below.**

 Interceptors used to make gRPC caching-aware.
 Used in "Towards soft circuit breaking in service meshes via application-agnostic caching".

 The `client/` directory contains the interceptor you want to use to get a simple TTL-abiding Cache component.
 See the [Value Service Caching Component](https://github.com/llarsson/value-service-caching) repo for how to use the code.
 You may want to use the reverse proxy that [our modified Protobuf compiler](https://github.com/llarsson/protobuf) gives you, but should not have to.